alyjak/spacelyjak/bidness/journal.rst

 * I want to start up a hello world android app, and get rust running on it, as well as access the camera and mems imu thingy.
 Also I want to be able to save files

+****
+DSSS
+****

+2018-10-16

+I woke up today stressed.
+I'm doing too much but everything is fun, so I don't know what to cut.

+I'm thinking about Tim Ferriss' DSSS strategy for learning.
+I need to learn how to apply it to this project in order to make enough room for household stuff, Brandy stuff (soon to be family stuff?!!), SpaceX stuff, and job hunting stuff.
+I need to cut back on the quantity here.

+DSSS stands for:

+Deconstruct

+- Figure out the different pieces of your problem/endeavor

+Selection

+- Choose a subset of the endeavor to focus on

+Sequence

+- Consciously choose a routine, also consciously mix it up to train your brain better
+- A key principle is to be data driven here.
+Treat each sequence permutation as a new test.

+Stakes

+- If there's no skin in the game, there's no reason for keeping with the program.